awsdocs/aws-parallelcluster-user-guide/doc_source/awsbatchcli.md

-# AWS ParallelCluster Batch CLI Commands<a name="awsbatchcli"></a>
+# AWS Batch \(`awsbatch`\)<a name="awsbatchcli"></a>

+For information about AWS Batch, see [AWS Batch](http://aws.amazon.com/batch/)\.
+For documentation, see the [AWS Batch User Guide](https://docs.aws.amazon.com/batch/latest/userguide/)\.

+**AWS ParallelCluster CLI Commands for AWS Batch**

-When you use the `awsbatch` scheduler, the AWS ParallelCluster batch CLI commands are automatically installed in the AWS ParallelCluster master node\.
+When you use the `awsbatch` scheduler, the AWS ParallelCluster CLI commands for AWS Batch are automatically installed in the AWS ParallelCluster master node\.
 The CLI uses AWS Batch APIs and permits to:
 + Submit and manage jobs
 + Monitor jobs, queues, and hosts
 + Mirror traditional scheduler commands